After 10 years abroad and counting I’ve distilled my digital nomad packing list down to what’s absolutely important, and

 I keep all of my important documents inside a wallet inside a waterproof toiletry style bag.
 If I required any medications, I’d keep them there with copies made of their prescriptions, too.

 Worth mention is that I have two wallets; one for all of my needs on the road, and a light-weight RFID-blocking front pocket id wallet for when I go out.

 My larger wallet is a “#balla” wallet, also designed by Nomads for Nomads (Terry Lin).
 It can easily store a number of cards, currencies, passport and you can store your Departure Card without folding it.

 The #balla wallet is now called the Baller wallet, and you can pick one up here.

-Some digital nomad packing list items I keep together in my documents bag include;
+Some travel packing list items I keep together in my documents bag include;

 - Boarding pass